Species-theoretic foundations of perturbative quantum field theory: Preliminaries

 \subsection{Gebras in Species}

-Let a \emph{(co)algebra/bialgebra/Hopf algebra/Lie algebra} in species be a (co)monoid/bimonoid/Hopf monoid/Lie algebra internal to species $[\sfS^{\op},\textsf{Vec}]$, constructed with respect to the Cauchy product.\footnote{ gebras constructed with respect to the Hadamard product are equivalently presheaves of $\Bbbk$-gebras on $\sfS$, and (co)monoids constructed with respect to the plethystic product are (co)operads by another name } We now make these definitions explicit.
+Let a \emph{(co/bi/Hopf/Lie)algebra in species} be a (co/bi/Hopf)monoid/Lie algebra internal to species $[\sfS^{\op},\textsf{Vec}]$, constructed with respect to the Cauchy product.\footnote{\ regarding the other monoidal products, gebras constructed with respect to the Hadamard product are equivalently presheaves of $\Bbbk$-gebras on $\sfS$, and (co)monoids constructed with respect to the plethystic product are linear (co)operads by another name \cite[Appendix B.5]{aguiar2010monoidal}} We now make these definitions explicit.

 An algebra in species $\textbf{a}=(\textbf{a},\mu,\iota)$ consists of two morphisms, the \emph{multiplication} $\mu: \textbf{a}\bigcdot \textbf{a} \to \textbf{a}$ and the \emph{unit} $\iota:\textbf{1}\to \textbf{a}$, which satisfy associativity and unitality.
 Explicitly, we have linear maps